If we think carefully about the flaws in measuring how dense a place is, we can better articulate what we actually value about urbanism.

 The problem with density as a statistical measurement arises from the fact that we have to make a choice about what geographic unit to use as the denominator in the formula of people divided by area which gives us density.
 That choice can lead to some strange flukes.
 If we measure the density of two people sleeping in a 40-square-foot tent in the wilderness of Alaska at the resolution of one tent unit, we get a density of 1.4 million people per square mile, or about 20 times the density of Manhattan.
 Meanwhile, the most recent census found 25 people living in New York City’s Central Park, giving the park a density of just under 19 people per square mile, slightly more rural than Idaho.

 Geographers call this statistical quirk the modifiable unit area problem, and it can cause all sorts of trouble.
 For instance, counties are a commonly-used geographic unit for demographic analysis in the United States.
 But counties differ considerably in their shapes and sizes.
 San Bernardino County, California, is physically larger than the four smallest U.S. states combined, and it includes a large swath of the Mojave Desert.
 Consequently, San Bernardino’s average density—100 people per square mile—is less than half that of Minnehaha County, South Dakota.
 But the vast majority of people in San Bernardino County are clustered in the county’s southwestern corner, in what is essentially an extension of the Los Angeles megacity.
-By contrast, Minnehaha County, though it hosts Sioux City, the largest urban center in the nation’s fifth least-dense state, also contains 1,000 farms averaging 353 acres each.
+By contrast, Minnehaha County, though it hosts Sioux Falls, the largest urban center in the nation’s fifth least-dense state, also contains 1,000 farms averaging 353 acres each.
 Is it correct to say that San Bernardino County’s residents go about their daily lives in a world that feels, on average, half as dense as the lives of an average Minnehahan?
 Probably not: The Census Bureau includes most of San Bernardino’s population inside Los Angeles’s “combined statistical area,” which is home to 18 million people, while the largest statistical area around Sioux Falls contains only 230,000.

 There are some clever ways to get around the modifiable areal unit problem.
 For instance, measuring a cross-section of density at different distances from City Hall gives a better picture of how population masses radiate out from urban nodes.
 Geographers have some more sophisticated measurements which can identify how strongly the choice of unit areas is distorting a spatial statistic.
 But for discussions of urban density, the solution isn’t necessarily found in tweaking our math.
 Instead, we should be thinking about what it is about density we like: Rather than relying on measurements that simply take generic human dots and divide them by generic geographic areas, we should try to study the ways in which life is actually lived.